danielgjackson/noisecancel/README.md

 You can turn off noise cancellation through the app, or as a _tile_ you can add to your quick settings, or as a quick-access shortcut you can pin to your launcher.

+You can turn noise cancelling back on by pressing the Noise Control button on the left ear cup.

 ## How?

 The application sends a short message (repeated 3 times) over the device's Serial Port Profile (SPP) connection, in hex: